4 Best Ways To Fix Sweet Iced Coffee Forever

 I’m talking about the tiny cups you put in a coffee machine like a Nespresso or Keurig.
 In case you use one of these things to make your iced coffee, check the cups you used.

-Some of these cups aren’t made to brew a cup of black coffee but things like mocha or another drink that is sweet.
+Some of these cups aren’t made to brew a cup of black coffee but things like mocha or another sweet drink.

 Image of many different coffee cups